What is RAG

 # Naive RAG

-The Naive RAG is the most initially designed version of the RAG ecosystem.
-It is quite a straightforward method for combining retrieval data and LLM models to provide the user with an efficient response.
+The Naive RAG is the simplest version of the RAG ecosystem, offering a straightforward method for combining retrieval data with LLM models to efficiently respond to users.

 A basic system has the following components: